woodenzen/blog/now.md

 description: What I'm doing now.
 ---
 ## My Now Page
-Last Updated: 2025.07.13
+Last Updated: 2025.08.03
 # What I’m Doing Now.

-* I'm writing a feature article for the Inland 360, the local arts and entertainment weekly, on the Rendezvous in the Park.
-It goes to press tomorrow.
+* The woodshop is for sale.
+I'm in a life transition.
+I'm sad, but in a way, looking forward to refocusing my creative energy.
 * We're getting nervous about moving to Moscow.
-It is coming soon, and we've not prepared.
+It is coming soon, but we haven't prepared.
-* I'm having small successes being less reactive to my impressions.
+* Being less reactive to my impressions is still a work in progress.

 #### FAMILY AND FRIENDS TIME
 - It's going to be hard to leave this place after 35 years.
 But I'm ready for the next chapter.
-- I miss philosophizing with Rich.
-He is off to Newfoundland for a fishing trip.

-#### IN THE WOODSHOP
+#### SKETCHING
-- It is challenging to transition from in-depth sketching to woodworking.
-All my "free" time is drawn to drawing.
-- Working with Stephenie on a wall shelf for the Dahman Barn Show.
+- Working on my urban sketching and a loose style of landscape sketching.
-- I'm going to sell all my tools.
-This will be a challenge, but I'm ready for it.
+- Practicing figure gesture drawing using nude yoga poses.

 #### TECH & TOOLS
 - I've been using various AI tools to explore philosophical questions, and I'm enjoying it.
 - I'm considering a new iPad Pro for sketching.
-- With my eyesight, I'm exploring getting a new keyboard.
-- Actively using voice dictation.
-- Bear software is a significant failure in the accessibility department.
+- The new logickeyboard is working out super.
+I can see the keys and it still responds to my touch typing.

 #### READING
 - Duhigg, Charles.
 Supercommunicators: How to Unlock the Secret Language of Connection.
 First large print edition, Random House Large Print, 2024.
-- Robertson, Donald.
-How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius.
-First edition, St. Martin’s Press, 2019.
+- Maclean, Norman.
+A River Runs through It.
+Edited by Barry Moser,  Univ. of Chicago Press, 1993.
+- Walter, Jess.
+So Far Gone.
+First edition, Harper, 2025.

 #### HEALTH & VISION
-- My vision continues to surprise me.
-What I can and what I can not see is a mystery to me.
+- My vision will not improve, but in the last week my eye comfort suddenly got way better.
+Today it has relapsed.
+Why, I don't know?
-- I've been focusing on my step count.
-6,280 average steps per day this week.
+- I've been focusing on my step count—6,919 average steps per day this week.
-- I've restarted my stretching routine, as exercise is the best medicine.
+- I've restarted my lifting and stretching routine, as exercise is the best medicine.

 ----
 Hat tip to David Sparks for the idea for [this “Now” page](https://www.macsparky.com/now/).
 I’m not great at social media, but this page provides me with a way to check in with the world and update you, as David recommends, just as I would when catching up with an old friend.